 Depart at midday

-Final farewell from FSC staff.
+Final farewell from Field Studies Council staff.

 Please note: to ensure safe and quality learning experiences for students, the timetable may alter depending on weather conditions and local factors at centres.